pyarmak/entrada-1x-docs/user/docs/courses/website.md

 * Expectations of Faculty: You can add customized text to this page.
 Click 'Save' when done.

 #How to manage community, community members, and community reports
+When you build a course website and associate it with a course, individuals listed on the course contacts page (e.g., course director, curriculum coordinator, associated faculty) will automatically be made administrators of the course website.
+As admins. they will be able to edit page content, add additional pages, etc.  Managing additional members is similar to other communities so please see the Communities help section for more detail.

-Except for Community Reports, these tools function just like they do in any other community so please see the Communities help section for more detail.
+Managing a course website in terms of permission settings, statistics and details is also like other communities so please see the Communities help section for more detail.

-**Community Reports** is a tool that allows you to review which community members have viewed pages, taken specific action, etc.
+**Community Reports** is a tool unique to course websites that allows you to review which community members have viewed pages, taken specific actions, etc.

 * From the Admin Center, click 'Community Reports'.
 * Click on 'Select Filter' and select the appropriate filter (member, module type, page, action).